matdombrock/EsoBinaria/README.md

 Note: Even though the NOT tile only takes one input it must be wrapped in parenthesis to work.
 If you neglect the parenthesis the value will not be inverted.

 ### XOR

+![xor tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-xor.png)

-The XOR tile is a logic operator that resolves true if an odd number of its inputs are true.
-In other words, it outputs true only when the inputs are different.
-If all inputs are false or all are true, it resolves false.
+The XOR tile is a logic operator that resolves to true if an odd number of its inputs are true.
+In other words, it outputs true only when the number of true inputs is odd.
+If all inputs are false or all are true, it resolves to false.
 This tile can have two or more inputs.

-![xor tile](https://raw.githubusercontent.com/matdombrock/EsoBinaria/refs/heads/master/asset_meta/tiles/tile-xor.png)

 Examples:
 ```c